Oregano Oil - Natures Powerful Antibiotic

 - Relieves allergy outbreak - acts as antihistamine, as the oil is rich in carvacrol, flavonoids, terpenes and rosmarinic acid, which are all very useful for the treatment of allergic reactions.

 13 Great Ways To Use Oregano Essential Oil:

-The pure essential oil of oregano is a moderate skin irritant and a strong mucus membrane irritant and should not be applied directly to the skin or taken internally unless diluted.
-For the most part, oil of oregano products are already diluted but check to make sure.
-The oil is considered safe to help conditions such as sore throats, indigestion, colitis, nausea, and viral and bacterial infections when it is diluted in a carrier oil, preferably cold-pressed extra virgin olive oil in a ratio of one part oregano oil to three parts olive oil.
-Maximum of 4-6 drops per. time and not over a longer period than a week.
+The pure essential oil of oregano is quiet strong, a moderate skin irritant and a strong mucus membrane irritant and should not be applied directly to the skin or taken internally unless diluted.
+For the most part, oregano oil products are already diluted but check to make sure.
+The oil is considered safe to help conditions such as sore throats, indigestion, colitis, nausea, and viral and bacterial infections when it is diluted in a carrier oil, preferably cold-pressed extra virgin olive oil in a ratio of 3 to 5 drops to 1 tsp olive oil or 20 drops to 100 ml/3.4 oz.
+Maximum of 4-6 drops per. time and not over a longer period than one week.